-What was the rabbit's greatest worry?
-What made the whole earth shake?

-Α A lion Α An earthquake

-В A crash В An enormous coconut

-C An earthquake С The fleeing rabbits

-D A falling tree D A falling tree

-here did the lion want the rabbit to take e him? ?

-did the lion drop the coconut onto round?) did the rabbit feel after the lion ped the coconut onto the ground?

-A To make the rabbit run away А Angry

-В To help the rabbit get the fruit В Disappointed

-С To show the rabbit what had С Foolish

-C happened C 1 Oolisii

-D To make the rabbit laugh D Worried

-Wha t is the main message of the story? pened quickly after the rabbit

-Α Run away from trouble. arthquake!"
-Copy two words from nat show us this.

-В Check the facts before tne story ory ti iat show us this.

-panicking.

-C Rabbits are the fastest runners.

-ow d id the lion try to make the rabbit fe el het ter a at the e end of the story?
-Write down two

-low did the lion try to make the rabbit feel better at the end of the story?
+Wh at was the rabbit's greatest worry?
+Wh at made the whole earth shake? Α A lion Α An earthquake В A crash В An enormous coconut C An earthquake C The fleeing rabbits D A falling tree D A falling tree /here did the lion want the rabbit to take him? did the lion drop the coconut onto round? did the rabbit feel after the lion ped the coconut onto the ground? Α To make the rabbit run away A 4 Angry В To help the rabbit get the fruit E 3 Disappointed C To show the rabbit what had happened ( C Foolish D To make the rabbit laugh [ ) Worried , Wha t is the main message of the story? pened quickly after the rabbit Α Run away from trouble. shouted "Earthquake!"
+Copy two words from the story that show us this. В Check the facts before panicking.
+2 3(0) y at snow as this. С Rabbits are the fastest runners.
+How did the lion try to make the rabbit feel better at the end of the story?
 Write down two hings that he did.

-1

-)

--